kam1xgod/kittyBank/README.md

 ### Info

 So, from february I was able to learn more 'bout Java in SbtSchool - program from Russian bank.
 And this is - the graduation work.
-You can create account with your email, activate it with link sent to it and do basic bank things.
+You can create become a user with your email, create accounts, activate them with link sent to email and do basic bank things.

+Actually, this app should be using GMail, but unfortunately I reached maximum of accounts per number. :(

+There's a lot of todo things in this project.
+I will handle them after finishing this semester in uni.

 ### Screenshot